-Source: Information for this appendix has been extracted from the audited financial statements of the Bay Shore Union Free School District.
+Source: Information for this appendix has been extracted from the audited financial statements of the Carmel Central School District.
 This summary itself has not been audited.
+Reference should be made to the complete audit reports on file at the District office.